Deaf Smith County License Hearing Guide

 What It Is

-- Decide if License Suspension is Warranted: The purpose of the hearing is to determine whether the Texas DPS has sufficient evidence to justify suspending your license.
+- Decides License Suspension: The purpose of the hearing is to determine whether sufficient evidence exists to suspend your driver's license.

-- Lower Burden of Proof than Criminal Trial: The DPS only needs to prove their case by a "preponderance of the evidence," which is a lower standard than the "beyond a reasonable doubt" standard required in criminal court.
+- Lower Burden of Proof: The DPS only needs to show a "preponderance of the evidence" (more likely than not) that you were driving while intoxicated.
+This is a lower standard than the "beyond a reasonable doubt" standard required in criminal court.

 How to Prepare